 - 5.013 sessions to our BM kit page

 - 3.006 unique visits came directly from Product Hunt

 - 223 newsletter subscribers

 - 3 innovation trainings requests

 If you liked this article but still don’t have a clue what our kit does, make sure you check out our business model examples (you can download all 30 cases for free).
-In case you have questions related to one of our trainings, feel free to contact us by email or Twitter.
+In case you have questions related to one of our trainings, feel free to reach out.